valerianpereira/planetMania/README.md

     GetPlanetInfoIntent give me information about {PLANETNAME}
     GetPlanetInfoIntent I wish to learn about the {PLANETNAME}
     GetPlanetInfoIntent tell me about {PLANETNAME}
+    GreetUserIntent give me the list of planets GreetUserIntent what can I ask you about

  Phase 2 of this skill will have more of Quiz around the solar system.